 Two (2) 20-ton extrusion stretch forming machines will be included to stretch and contour aerospace alloys into a variety of roll-formed profiles.
 The stretch forming process can typically create net shape curves in a single step process which traditionally would require multiple hits with traditional press forming methods as well as hand finishing.

 Two (2) hydraulic hot joggle presses will form parts which require multiple bends, often in opposite directions.
 As with the sheet hydroforming and stretch forming machines, these joggle presses can form a net-shaped part in a single step saving time, helping to eliminate waste and reducing skilled labor.

-“This seven-machine project is a terrific example of Beckwood’s ability to solve our customers’ 360-degree manufacturing challenges,” said Beckwood President, Jeffrey Debus.
-“Our specific experience with aerospace industry metal forming applications, and diverse engineering and manufacturing capabilities, make us an ideal single-source supplier,” he continued.
-“Beckwood’s technicians worked with the user’s team during the specification phase of the project in order to ensure the supplied equipment aligns perfectly with the organization’s goals.”
+“This seven-machine project is a terrific example of Beckwood’s ability to solve our customers’ 360-degree manufacturing challenges,” said Beckwood president, Jeffrey Debus.
+“Our specific experience with aerospace industry metal forming applications and diverse engineering and manufacturing capabilities make us an ideal single-source supplier.
+Beckwood sales engineers worked with the user’s team during the specification phase of the project to ensure the equipment aligned perfectly with the organization’s goals.”

 The presses, which will be installed in late-2014, will support the supplier’s in-house assembly programs, thereby minimizing sub-tier supplier issues and maximizing the organization’s manufacturing flexibility.
 Included in the package are several supplementary items aimed at increasing efficiency and uptime of the equipment.
 These include on-board Overall Equipment Effectiveness (OEE), complimentary remote factory support and Preventive Maintenance (PM) performed by factory-trained Beckwood personnel on the user’s factory floor.